paulo0879/MARS-ROVERS/README.md

 INSTRUCTIONS:

-1 - To run the program clone or download this files to your PC.
+1- Clone or download this repo to your PC;

-2 - Open the cmd or the terminal that the files are locate in your PC.
+2- Open the terminal and go to the repo path locate in your PC; (Ex: C:\mars-rovers)

-3 - First compile the files with the command: javac Main.java
+3- Compile the main file with the command: javac Main.java;

-4- The run the programn with the command: java Main
+4- The run the programn with the command: java Main.